 Ottimo (ottima / ottimi / ottime) translates as really good or excellent when talking about food.
 It is a frank and matter-of-fact kind of expression that isn’t as emphatic as squisito but conveys more enthusiasm than just buono.

 The word eccellente (plural: eccellenti) is the same as the English word excellent.
-Despite being used less than some of the other words on this list to describe food, it remains a valid option.
+Despite being used less than some other words on this list to describe food, it remains a valid option.

 Wow, i dolci sono eccellenti!
-Dovremmo tornare la prossima settimana.
+Dovremmo tornare qui la prossima settimana.

 Wow, the desserts are excellent!
-We should come back next week.
+We should come back here next week.

 5. Gustoso / Saporito

 If you want to say that a dish is full of flavour, you can describe it as being gustoso (gustosa / gustosi / gustose) or saporito (saporita / saporiti / saporite).
-Note that unlike the expressions above, neither would ever be used on their own to compliment a dish.
+Note that unlike the previous words, neither would ever be used on their own to compliment a dish.
 They always function as adjectives to describe a dish.

 Non avrei mai pensato che un piatto così semplice potesse risultare così saporito.